SantiagoLopez-hub/Graf-us/README.md

 npm install
 ```

-<h1>Executing Applications</h1>
+<h1>Running Application</h1>

-The following has to be run concurrently, open two terminal windows to achieve this easily.
+The following two commands have to be run concurrently, open two terminal windows to achieve this easily.
 To run Django, use the following command inside the Graf_us directory:
 ```
 python manage.py runserver